giraffe-fsharp/Giraffe/README.md

 ### razorView

 `razorView` uses the official ASP.NET Core MVC Razor view engine to compile a page and set the body of the `HttpResponse`.
-This http handler triggers the response being sent to the client and other http handlers afterwards will not be able to modify the HTTP headers anymore.
+This http handler triggers a response to the client and other http handlers will not be able to modify the HTTP headers afterwards any more.

 The `razorView` handler requires the view name, an object model and the contentType of the response to be passed in.
 It also requires to be enabled through the `AddRazorEngine` function during start-up.